YousefHanafy-SW-ENG/YousefHanafy-SW-ENG/README.md

 <h1 align="center">Hi 👋, I'm Yousef Hanafy</h1>
 <h3 align="center">Mobile Software Engineer</h3>

-- A passionate Mobile Software Engineer with a knack for crafting engaging, user-centric applications.
-My journey in tech has been driven by a commitment to continuous learning, evident in my dedication to developing innovative software solutions.
-Specializing in Mobile Application Development, I thrive on turning complex problems into intuitive and impactful digital experiences.
-My approach is centered around leveraging the latest technologies to deliver seamless and dynamic applications that enhance user experience and meet business needs.
+- I’m a Mobile Software Engineer with over 2 years of experience building user-focused applications across industries like e-commerce, e-learning, donations, and volunteering.
+My expertise lies in creating apps used by thousands of users, transforming complex problems into seamless, intuitive solutions.
+By leveraging the latest technologies, I deliver innovative mobile experiences that not only enhance user satisfaction but also meet business objectives.

 - 📫 How to reach me **yousef.hanafy@gmail.com**